Women’s Health Research Alliance WA (WHRL)

 Jennifer was awarded a WHRTN MRFF Co-production grant in 2023 for her project ‘Promoting risk assessment and screening to improve early detection and prevention of chronic diseases specific to women”.

-The Emerging Leaders Fellowship
+Emerging Leaders Fellowships

 The WHRTN Emerging Leaders Fellowship offers early and mid-career researchers (EMCRs) an outstanding opportunity for leadership development and practical experience in a high-profile national leadership committee.
 The Fellowship provides first-hand exposure to the governance, decision-making and operations of the Women’s Health Research Translation Network.
 It is designed to equip EMCRs with fundamental real-life experience, networking and training opportunities to build skills for future leadership.